samflab/MangaNotComics/README.md

 ## Wishlist Management
 On the [wishlist](https://manganotcomics.netlify.app/component/wishlist.html) page, you can see the products bookmarked which can be removed from wishlist by clicking the "x" button.
 It also has button to Add to Cart.
+Here's a page for [empty wishlist](https://manganotcomics.netlify.app/component/wishlist-empty.html) page.

 ## Authentication
 The authentication pages can be accessed by clicking the user icon on the navbar.
 It contains: